-Sempra Energy has a severance agreement with each of Pacific Enterprises' executive officers, other than Mr. Baum for whom severance arrangements are contained in his employment agreement summarized above.
-The severance agreements provide for the payment of benefits in the event Sempra Energy or its subsidiaries terminates the executive's employment (other than for cause, death or disability) or the executive terminates his or her employment for good reason.
+Sempra Energy has a severance pay agreement with each of Pacific Enterprises' executive officers, other than Mr. Baum for whom severance arrangements are contained in his employment agreement summarized above.
+Each agreement is for an initial term of three years and subject to automatic one year extensions on each anniversary of the effective date (commencing with the second anniversary) unless Sempra Energy or the executive elect not to extend the term.